Slon104/Common-PIN-Analysis-from-haveibeenpwned.com/README.md

 ### Legacy 2012

-Below is a list of the most popular PIN codes from the 2012 legacy data:
+Below is a list of the most popular PIN codes from the 2012 legacy credit card data:

 `1234`, `1111`, `0000`, `1212`, `7777`, `1004`, `2000`, `2222`, `4444`, `6969`